CrazyBarons/ProjectShooter/Parameters README.txt

+These parameters are modifiable in a file contained within the assets folder.
+Here is a basic explanation of what they do and how much you are allowed to tweak them.

 -EnemyFrequency is a float number, determining how much time passes between the spawn of the enemies.
 This time then is modified by a margin of 10% to add a bit of variance to timing.

 -WallsFrequency is a float number, determining how much time passes between the spawn of new wall patterns.
 As with enemies, the time is increased or decreased by a value within 10% of the original number, so that new obstacles are a bit less predictable.